 Each Member or CNCP, in its capacity as a port State may, in accordance with its domestic laws and regulations, invite officials from the flag Member or CNCP to observe or take part in the inspection of a vessel of that flag based on appropriate agreements or arrangements.
 Flag Members and CNCPs shall consider and act on reports of infringements from inspectors of a port State on a similar basis as the reports from their own inspectors, in accordance with their domestic laws.
 Members and CNCPs shall collaborate, in accordance with their domestic laws, in order to facilitate judicial or other proceedings arising from inspection reports as set out in this CMM.

 The SPRFMO Commission shall review this CMM no later than 2027 and consider revisions to improve its effectiveness, take into account developments in other RFMOs and the FAO Port State Measures Agreement, and consider the revision of the port call request and inspection report templates.
 The Secretariat will report annually on the implementation of this CMM.

-Entry into force

-Paragraph 16, which relates to the inspection of fishing vessels carrying Dissostichus spp., enters into force 1 January 2026.

 ANNEX 1

 Port Call Request Template